WordPress/health-check/docs/plugin/readme.txt

 3. The generic PHP information tab, when more detailed information is required.

 == Changelog ==

+= v1.2.5 =
+* Fix: Ensure the REST API status test runs as intended.
+* Fix: Remove warning on plugin screens when premium plugins are used.
+* Fix: Backup reminder would not remain dismissed in all scenarios after the recent update.

 = v1.2.4 =
 * Security: Prevent arbitrary file viewing through the integrity file actions.
 Independently reported by Julien Legras of [Synacktiv](https://synacktiv.com) and siliconforks.